CJohnson04/ckDarkmode/README.md

 # ckDarkmode
 Quick darkmode css mod for the CryptoKitties website.
 The CSS is functional for the current build of CryptoKitties (12/24/18) as a minimalist-design darkmode, and is updated in response to their site changes/as I come across features that need tweaking to be viewed with darkmode.
-This CSS also includes adaptations to the appearance of CKBox, a key extension for CryptoKitties gameplay (https://chrome.google.com/webstore/detail/ckbox/jkefllnpggoehndkogpdjndhfidgnchk).
+This CSS also includes adaptations to the appearance of *CKBox*, a key extension for CryptoKitties gameplay (https://chrome.google.com/webstore/detail/ckbox/jkefllnpggoehndkogpdjndhfidgnchk).

-Installation:
+##Installation:
-Implemented using the "User JavaScript and CSS" extension for Chrome, code pasted into the righthand 'CSS' side and saved for the CryptoKitties domain.
+Implemented using the *User JavaScript and CSS* extension for Chrome, code pasted into the righthand 'CSS' side and saved for the CryptoKitties domain.

 The extension is not my own, and can be found here: